LassoSoft/LassoGuide/source/server/windows-installation.rst

 Download and expand the correct `Lasso Server for Windows`_ installer for your OS and web server from the LassoSoft website and run the installer package.
+(Their contents are identical, but only the IIS installer configures IIS for you automatically.)

-When done, open :ref:`!http://your-server-domain.name/lasso9/instancemanager` to load the initialization form and complete your Lasso installation.
+When done, open :ref:`!http://your-server-domain.name/lasso9/instancemanager` to load the initialization form and complete your Lasso Server installation.

 Configuring IIS 7 or 8
 ======================

-To configure IIS 7 or 8 manually:
+To add Lasso Connector for IIS to the list of allowed ISAPI extensions:

--  `Open IIS Manager`_ and expand your computer name from the nodes on the left.
+-  `Open IIS Manager`_ and select your computer name from the nodes on the left.
+-  In the main panel, double-click on :guilabel:`ISAPI and CGI Restrictions`.
+-  Click :guilabel:`Add...` to add a new entry:

+   -  ISAPI or CGI path: :file:`C:\\Windows\\System32\\isapi_lasso9.dll`
+   -  Description: ``Lasso9``
+   -  Check :guilabel:`Allow extension path to execute`

+-  Back in the main panel, double-click on :guilabel:`ISAPI Filters`.
+-  Click :guilabel:`Add...` to add a new entry:

+   -  Filter name: ``isapi_lasso9.dll``
+   -  Executable: :file:`C:\\Windows\\System32\\isapi_lasso9.dll`

+To pass requests for ``*.lasso`` files to Lasso Server:

+-  `Open IIS Manager`_ and select your computer name from the nodes on the left, or a site within it.
--  Select a web site from the nodes on the left and double-click on :guilabel:`Handler Mappings`.
+-  In the main panel, double-click on :guilabel:`Handler Mappings`.
 -  Click :guilabel:`Add Script Map...` to add a new script map:

-   -  Request Path: ``*.lasso``
+   -  Request path: ``*.lasso``
-   -  Executable: :file:`C:\\Windows\\system32\\isapi_lasso9.dll`
+   -  Executable: :file:`C:\\Windows\\System32\\isapi_lasso9.dll`
    -  Name: ``Lasso9Handler``
+   -  Request Restrictions...: uncheck "Invoke handler only if request is mapped" (leave other settings at "All verbs" and "Script")

 To configure access to Lasso Instance Manager and Lasso Server Admin:

--  In IIS Manager, expand your computer name from the nodes on the left.
+-  `Open IIS Manager`_ and expand your computer name from the nodes on the left.
--  Select a web site from the nodes on the left, then right-click.
+-  Right-click a web site under your computer name, e.g. "Default Web Site".
 -  Select :guilabel:`Add Application...` to add a new application:

    -  Alias: ``lasso9``
-   -  Application Pool: select an appropriate pool (generally DefaultAppPool is acceptable)
+   -  Application pool: select an appropriate pool (generally DefaultAppPool is acceptable)
-   -  Physical Path:
+   -  Physical path:
       :file:`C:\\Program Files\\LassoSoft\\Lasso Instance Manager\\www\\\ `

 -  Select the newly created application from the nodes on the left and double-click on :guilabel:`Handler Mappings`.
 -  Click :guilabel:`Add Script Map...` to add a new script map:

-   -  Request Path: ``*``
+   -  Request path: ``*``
    -  Executable: :file:`C:\\Windows\\System32\\isapi_lasso9.dll`
    -  Name: ``LassoAdmin``
+   -  Request Restrictions...: uncheck "Invoke handler only if request is mapped" (leave other settings at "All verbs" and "Script")

+Restart IIS when finished to apply the new configuration.

 Configuring Apache 2.2